 According to the Centers for Medicare & Medicaid Services, “Value-based programs reward health care providers with incentive payments for the quality of care they give to people with Medicare.”
 Value-based programs, CMS states, support its 3-part aim: 1) Better care for individuals.
 2) Better health for populations.
 3) Lower costs.

-What’s not mentioned on the CMS page is that health care providers can be penalized for delivering what it considers less-than-optimal care.
+What’s not mentioned on the CMS page is that health care providers can be penalized for delivering what it considers less-than-optimal care and a bad patient experience.
 And one of the most commonly-used criteria Medicare and Private Payers use, in determining the level of payments health systems and physicians receive for their services, is the rate of Patient Readmissions.
-That’s where well-run outpatient pharmacies can have a profoundly positive impact on patient care and revenues.
+That’s where well-run outpatient pharmacy models can have a profoundly positive impact on patient care and health care provider revenues.

 The impact of Medicare patient readmissions on health systems

-Medicare closely monitors health systems’ readmission rates.
-If it determines a given health system has too many readmissions, it can reduce all of that system’s payments by up to 3%.
+Medicare closely monitors health care providers’ readmission rates.
+If it determines a given health care system has too many readmissions, it can reduce all of that system’s payments by up to 3%.
 Think about that number in terms of profitability.
 If your health system operates at a net margin of 9%, that’s a 1/3 reduction of your profits on Medicare patient services.

 By the same token, physicians who feel they’ve been unfairly dinged on their MIPS scores, because of patient readmissions, may consider moving their practices to other health systems.
 At the very least, physicians who feel they’ve been unfairly dinged are not happy doctors.